 Maimonides follows the Mishna in breaking down the ways in which a woman is divorced without a ketuba based on violations of Dat Moshe and Dat Yehudit.
-The one main difference is that he codifies “going out in the marketplace with the hair of her head uncovered” as Dat Moshe.
-The other examples given in this section are seemingly of Biblical origin.
-Maimonides classifies hair covering within the category of Dat Moshe even though the Mishna classifies it explicitly as Dat Yehudit.
-This suggests that he is formulating the laws in accordance with the Babylonian Talmud’s determination that there is a Biblical obligation for married women to cover their heads.
+However, a notable difference relates to head covering.
+He codifies “going out in the marketplace with the hair of her head uncovered” as Dat Moshe. even though the Mishna classified it explicitly as Dat Yehudit.
+This suggests that he is formulating law in accordance with the B. Talmud’s determination that there is a Biblical obligation for married women to cover their heads since the other examples given in this category are seemingly of Biblical origin.

 In addition, while all of the Talmudic sources refer to a bared head, Maimonides specifies uncovering the hair of her head.
-This is in keeping with the rest of the passage in which he brings greater clarity and definition to how precisely a woman violates Dat Moshe than was found in the Mishna or the subsequent Talmudic discussion.
+This is in keeping with the rest of the passage in which he brings greater clarity and definition to how precisely a woman violates Dat Moshe then was found in the Mishna or the subsequent Talmudic discussion.